If you’re planning on moving to Singapore, or you live here already, one thing you’ll need is a bank account.

 Digital Banks to Consider

-If you don’t need a physical bank, you can consider opening a digital bank.
+If you don’t need a physical bank, you can consider opening a digital bank account.
 Digital banks often have little-to-no fees and all your banking is done completely online.

 They tend to offer excellent multi-currency accounts, which is a great option for expats as you can hold and use multiple currencies from your account.